typhonjs-fvtt-demo/template-svelte-esm/README.md

 12. On reload the basic application will appear instantly as it is rendered in the `ready` Foundry hook from the entry
 point: [./src/index.js](https://github.com/typhonjs-fvtt-demo/template-svelte-esm/blob/main/src/index.js)

+Note: The template repo [./module.json](https://github.com/typhonjs-fvtt-demo/template-svelte-esm/blob/main/module.json) is configured to work on v0.8 through v10 w/ the duplication of 'id' / 'name' and compatibility keys for either.

 ## What Is Happening Here?
 Not a lot as this is a bare-bones setup allowing you to further modify this module to your own liking.
 It provides the basic build setup and a "dummy" SvelteApplication instance.
 The best thing to do is to change your repo name to the